 L&I administers benefits to unemployed individuals, oversees the administration of workers' compensation benefits to individuals with job related injuries, and provides vocational rehabilitation to individuals with disabilities.
 The department prepares job seekers for the global workforce through employment and job training services for adult, youth, older workers, and dislocated workers.
 In addition, L&I enforces various laws and safety standards in the workplace and administers the commonwealth's programs for community service by young Pennsylvanians.

 L&I also promotes economic development and an improved business climate through a variety of initiatives and programs to help Pennsylvania's workforce remain world-class and globally competitive.

-W. Gerard “Jerry” Oleksiak is the acting secretary of the Pennsylvania Department of Labor & Industry.
+W. Gerard “Jerry” Oleksiak is the secretary of the Pennsylvania Department of Labor & Industry.